Skip to main content

 Call timing:

-Example use case: You can change the color of the "Call to Action" button when the user shows interest in the ad, improving ad engagement.
+Example use case: You can dynamically change the color of the Call to Action button at the moment the user shows interest, improving ad visibility.

-extension CustomTemplateView: GFPUserInterestDelegate {
+extension CustomTemplateView : GFPUserInterestDelegate {

 public func ad(_ ad: NSObject!, didChangeUserInterest userInterest: Bool) {